Abhiram453/ecommerce-follow-along/follow-along/README.md

 Implemented functionality to handle multiple image uploads.
 Used state management to handle form data and preview uploaded images.
 Styled the form using basic CSS for a clean and user-friendly interface.
+# Milestone 10: Product Schema and Endpoint Creation
+In this milestone, we focused on defining the product schema and creating an endpoint to validate and store product details in MongoDB.
+This milestone ensures that only valid data is saved in the database, maintaining data integrity and preventing errors.

+1. Product Schema
+File: models/productModel.js
+Changes:
+Defined the structure of product data using Mongoose.
+Ensured each field has proper validation (e.g., required fields, correct data types).
+Fields included: name, description, category, tags, price, stock, images, and email.
+2. Endpoint Creation
+File: controllers/productRoute.js
+Changes:
+Built a POST endpoint to receive product data.
+Validated the received data to ensure all required fields are present and correctly formatted.
+Saved the validated product details to MongoDB